nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 reStructuredText Basics
 -----------------------

 These are the basics for writing reStructuredText files.
-For more imformation we highly recommend looking at the `Sphinx documentation <http://sphinx-doc.org/contents.html>`_ and `Quick reStructuredText <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.
+For more information we highly recommend looking at the `Sphinx documentation <http://sphinx-doc.org/contents.html>`_ and `Quick reStructuredText <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.
 For more details about what is possible, take a look at the `reStructuredText specification <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_.

 As in Python, blocks of content are typically nested using whitespace indentation.
 For example, this markup: